 Vs the Original Snap Touch

 It’s about $50 more than the original Snap Touch.
 So, what are you paying for?
 First of all, you get the LCD screen on the back.
 This allows you to see the pictures and modify them or add effects before they are printed.
 In my opinion, this is well worth it unless you’re truly looking for a snap and print option for your kids.

 Overall, the concept of this camera is appealing.
 The quality of this camera and the photos it produces, however, make it hard to justify the price.
 It is significantly more expensive than the other cameras on this list.
 If you are looking for a basic instant camera, this probably isn’t the one for you.
 However, if you’re wanting a combination instant camera and digital camera that allows you to add effects, this is a decent option.

 Instant Cameras Help Young Kids Get Excited about Photography

 An instant camera puts the fun back into taking photos.
 With the photo printing immediately, you can enjoy the photos right away and turn them into a fun project.
 For the best quality and photo taking experience, I would recommend either of the Fujifilm options on this list.
 Surprise someone in your life with the gift of an instant camera and watch the memories being made!
 For more tips on how to get started with instant photography visit WikiHow or get general photography tips from National Geographic.

 I recommend going with the Fujifilm Instax Mini 9.
-Ultimately it is just the best value of all of these Polaroid cameras.
-With all of the fun color options it is bound to make a great first camera for boys and girls alike.
+Ultimately it is just the best value of all of these polaroid cameras for kids.
+With all of the fun color options, it is bound to make a great first camera for boys and girls alike.